http4k/http4k/src/docs/tutorials/documenting_apis_with_openapi/README.md

-title: Tutorial: Documenting http4k APIs with OpenApi
+title: Tutorial: Documenting http4k APIs with OpenApi3
-description: An overview of the OpenApi support available in the http4k library.
+description: An overview of the OpenApi3 support available in the http4k library.

-# Tutorial: Documenting http4k APIs with OpenApi
+# Tutorial: Documenting http4k APIs with OpenApi3

 This post describes **[http4k]** support for fully describing and securing HTTP endpoints using version 3 of the **[OpenApi]** specification, providing typesafe JSON-schema documentation for messages and automatically validating incoming HTTP messages.